MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Copular constructions

-To express that two things are the same, they are usually simply juxtaposed without an overt copula. _\[Due to topicalization, the subject typically precedes the predicate.\]_
+To express that two things are the same, they are usually simply juxtaposed without an overt copula.
+The subject is usually topicalized and precedes the predicate. (?)

     ?????       ???
     father:A1SG shaman